What is Vajrasana?

 Precautions

 Some physical conditions put restrictions on us.
-In the following cases, people should consult their doctors before doing Vajrasana.
+In the following cases, consult your doctors before doing Vajrasana.

 - Those who have acute trouble or stiffness in foot, ankle, and knees.